erizov/Professor/semester_03/lecture_11_dynamic_programming/edit_distance/school.en.md

 ## Simple Explanation

-Edit Distance is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Edit Distance (Levenshtein) is an algorithm used to solve specific problems in computer science.

 ## Where It's Used